evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 ## Availability & Pricing

-This model had a world premiere on 03.01.2024, and deliveries started in May 2024.
+The Volkswagen Audi Q8 e-tron edition Dakar had its world premiere on 03.01.2024, with deliveries starting in May 2024.
 This model is available in North America, China, Europe, and the Middle East.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Audi Q8 e-tron </strong>
 </a>